I live with trigeminal neuralgia which causes pain in my face and head. This is an extremely painful and debilitating condition.

 The condition normally affects just one side of the face but can happen on both.
 Either one, two or all three branches can be affected.

-The pain can feel like an electric shock or a bolt of lightning.
+Typical (Type 1) trigeminal neuralgia can feel like an electric shock or a bolt of lightning.
 This type of pain can come and go.
 Some sufferers can have remission periods which can last for weeks, months or even years in a few cases.

 Many people have both types.